knknkn1162/mdrec/README.md

 ## Configuration

-+ If you use `MDRec.to_html`, note that this call [Grip](https://github.com/joeyespo/grip) implicitly.
-To set username and password, see the link, https://github.com/joeyespo/grip#configuration.
++ If you use `MDRec.to_html`, note that this call [Grip](https://github.com/joeyespo/grip) and github API implicitly.
+To set github username and password, see the link, https://github.com/joeyespo/grip#configuration.